 Hoodies, baseball caps, cardigans and non-school colour scarves are prohibited and will be banned.
 School coats must not be 'jackets' e.g. leather, sweatshirt or denim jackets and should be dark in colour.

-Mobile Phones
+Mobile Phones and Electronic Devices

 If mobile phones or other electronic devices such as tablets, air pods or smart watches are brought into school they must be switched off and kept out of sight.
 If used on the school site, a mobile phone or other device will be confiscated and taken to Student Services or the pastoral office.
 The confiscated item will then be recorded on the student's electronic behaviour log and will be returned at the end of the day to the student.
+Repeated incidents of confiscation will result in supportive measures put in place.

 Students must store their devices in their school bag - they should not be in a pocket of their blazer.
 Electronic devices are the responsibility of the student, not the school and the school will not be held financially responsible for any loss of mobile phone/personal items.